Navin-Chawla/Navin-Chawla/README.md

-- 👋 Hi, I’m @Navin-Chawla
+- 👋 Hi, I’m @Navin-Chawla having 10+ years of industry experience in Teradata SQL, Unix & Python scripting along with Power BI.
-- 👀 I’m interested in Python coding and learning.
+- 👀 I’m interested in enhancing my Python coding skills and continuous learning.
-- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on many unique python projects.
+- 💞️ I’m looking forward to collaborate on different unique python projects.

 <!---
 Navin-Chawla/Navin-Chawla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.